Trajtenberg Committee

 The Trajtenberg Committee (Hebrew: ועדת טרכטנברג) is a commission appointed by the Israeli Prime Minister Benjamin Netanyahu on August 8, 2011, in order to examine and propose solutions to Israel's socioeconomic problems.
 The committee was established following the 2011 Israeli housing protests.
-The committee is headed by professor Manuel Trajtenberg, who is the chairman of the Higher Education Planning and Budget Committee.
+The committee is headed by professor Manuel Trajtenberg, who `was at the time the chairman of the Higher Education Planning and Budget Committee.

 Background

 The Commission

 On August 8, 2011, Prime Minister Netanyahu appointed a special committee headed by Professor Trajtenberg.

 The committee is to operate for a month, during which it will hold discussions with representatives of the protesters, with civil society organizations, and with various sectors of the public.
 Afterwards, in mid-September, the committee will make its recommendations to the government's socio-economic cabinet, headed by Finance Minister Yuval Steinitz and composed of 15 ministers.
 After that, the government will discuss the committee's conclusions.

 Members

 The committee includes 14 permanent members, 9 of whom are government or public officials and five of whom are from the academia and the private sector.

 Two ministers, Michael Eitan and Limor Livnat, were appointed as observers in the committee.